Canop/JSON.prune/README.md

     var prunedWindow = JSON.parse(JSON.prune(window)); // builds a lighter acyclic version of window

 It's totally useless for at least 99% of js developpers.

+JSON.prune.log is a proxy over console.log deep cloning the objects (using JSON.prune) before logging them, in order to avoid the delay problem encountered on non primitive objects logging.

+You should not use it frequently, only when you really need to see the objects how they were at logging time.

+JSON.prune.log

 Project/Test page
 -----------------